 Since graphics are what the player is seeing the entire time, developers need to make sure they match the world as well as the style of the gameplay.

 The Legend of Zelda: The Wind Waker is a great example since it boasts gorgeous visuals that make its vibrant ocean world unlike any other.

 As any video game sound designer knows, a game’s audio is incredibly important.

-Gears of War is a game that’s always had good sound design.
+Gears of War is a game that’s always had a good sound design.

-Everything from chainsawing through an enemy to performing an perfect active reload sounds awesome.
+Everything from chainsawing through an enemy to performing a perfect active reload sounds awesome.

 4. Captivating Worlds